 The rise of impact investing, along with the need to differentiate from passive investing strategies, has driven portfolio managers to focus on tailored strategies for clients.
 “The benefit of the utilization of technology is that it’s allowing us to do more.
 ESG/impact investing are unique.
 I have 17 different strategies…but each have different constraints and parameters.
 Without the utilization of technology, we wouldn’t be able to run all of those different mandates, we wouldn’t be able to maintain the different risk tolerances, because it would simply be too complex,” explains Steve Liberatore.
 “It’s allowing us to better meet client needs.”

-Fixed income firms need to adapt or die
+Fixed income asset management firms need to adapt or die

 Adapt or die.
 While it sounds a bit dramatic, active fixed income management is going through this transformative period and whether a firm adapts may define whether it succeeds or not.
 The use of technology and data are vital for firms in modernizing.